-Having considered HKHA's preference for the use of newer motors, in order to maintain our utilisation rate at the optimal level, it is reasonable for our Group to purchase 1,300 new motors and other necessary components by using [REDACTED] from the [REDACTED] for the replacement of motors which are aged more than 10 years.
+Having considered HKHA's preference for the use of newer motors, in order to maintain our utilisation rate at the optimal level, it is reasonable for our Group to purchase 1,300 new motors and other necessary components by using net proceeds from the Share Offer for the replacement of motors which are aged more than 10 years.
 Our Directors estimate that our utilisation rate will be maintained at an average of approximately 75%, even after new motors are purchased according to our future plan.